top of page

 DJ's perspective at a lively party with people dancing under soft lighting.
 White drapes and floral decor in the background create an elegant mood.

 Latin weddings can come with a long list of possible traditions: money dance, la hora loca, special toasts, religious rituals, family dances, and more.
-You don’t need to include everything to honour your background; what matters is choosing the ones that feel meaningful and presenting them in a way that fits your overall aesthetic.
+You don’t need to include everything to honour your background.
+What matters is choosing the ones that feel meaningful and presenting them in a way that fits your overall aesthetic.

 You can: